- Chart

 Weaknesses

-- Limited direct-to-consumer (DTC) presence compared to some competitors
+- Limited direct-to-consumer (DTC) presence.

 Opportunities

-- Leveraging sustainability and ethical sourcing trends
+- Focusing on sustainability and ethical sourcing to appeal to environmentally conscious consumers.

 Threats

-- Economic recessions impacting foodservice spending
+- Economic downturns impacting foodservice spending.

 Competitors and Market Share